RarelyCharlie/rarelycharlie.github.io/_guide/harm.md

 There are links to further information and to public resources that you can share with members.

-# The purpose and limitations of 7 Cups
+# The purpose of 7 Cups

 7 Cups exists because there is an unmet need in the world for emotional support: